theCoosome/FRUPAL1220/README.md

 did implement many other things.
 We have a handful of object interactions such as, clues, hints, food, treasure, and tools.
 We also allow the player the ability to buy either binoculars or ship upon finding them in a grovnick.
 The binoculars clear some of the "fog of war" that envelopes the Kingdom in darkness and shows a larger radius to the player of the kingdom.
-Their are ships placed througout the kingdom as well that can be purchased for whiffles.
-Whiffles can be gained from treasures which are also scatter througout the kindgdom.
+There are ships placed througout the kingdom as well that can be purchased for whiffles.
+Whiffles can be gained from treasures which are also scattered througout the kindgdom.
 The player is able to travel all through the kingdom, however every movement takes energy.
 Some  of the terrains in Frupal, such as the swamp, are hard to travel through taking two energy to move through it.
 The walls are considered impassible.
 Be careful!
 Energy is also taken over water